The Ascent (1977 film): Pre-production

 Before The Ascent, the director Larisa Shepitko shot the film You and Me.
-Production took place under an atmosphere of severe stress.
+Production of You and Me took place under an atmosphere of severe stress.
 Technical and organizational difficulties led to the necessity of calling an ambulance for the director's health.
 The release of the film was not any easier; the censors deleted critical scenes and Shepitko had to fight for every single one of them.
 This struggle was not always successful.
-Despite the fact that the film was one of the prize winners at the Venice Film Festival, the removed scenes were a terrible blow to Shepitko, who believed that changing an important moment leads to the loss of main ideas.
+Despite the fact that the film has gone to the Venice Film Festival, the removed scenes were a terrible blow to Shepitko, who believed that changing an important moment leads to the loss of main ideas.

-For Shepitko it was a difficult time after the film's release.
+For Shepitko it was a difficult time.
 By her own admission, for a period of four months the director was in "a monstrous mental and physical exhaustion."
 The realization of what was subsequently necessary came to her suddenly while she was recuperating at a Sochi sanatorium, but her creative plans were undermined by a disastrous fall, which resulted in a serious concussion and a spinal injury.
 For a few weeks Shepitko was confined to bed.
 The situation was also aggravated by the fact that she was pregnant, but she felt that during her pregnancy she came to understand the complexities of life more fully.
 Every day she was haunted by the possibility of death; reading the novel Sotnikov by Vasil Býkaŭ during this period helped Shepitko express this state on the silver screen.